alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Got event page up for Feb Knowledge Share
 * Prepped newsletter
 * Prepped comms for annoucement of predictive modelling funded project
+  * EK - disappointing about the one project.
 * Drafted a one pager on content for the partnership for the Turing Way
+ * EK - speak to MS about content and where in TTW this should go.

 #### What did you struggle with?
 * Not feeling very creative for the all hands lab meeting agenda!